 Thyroid function and fertility are closely linked.
 Abnormal thyroid levels can lead to miscarriage, pre-eclampsia, anaemia, stillbirth and the baby developing congenital hypothyroidism itself, yet many doctors don’t think to check thyroid hormone levels.
 Continue reading “The Issue of Fertility with Hypothyroidism”

 I won’t lie, I’ve been struggling lately.
 Really struggling.
 I haven’t felt this unwell in a while.
-Continue reading “Series: My AF.
-Entry 10: An Update on My Adrenal Fatigue and Thyroid”
+Continue reading “General Update #14”